cdesouza02/Lab-Notebook/Coral-Lab-Notebook/BEL_CBC/16S First PCR/Redos & Problem Solving.md

 1. Already seeing issues with bands forming in some cases
 	1. Believe that recently extracted samples are more successful
 	2. also why are the triplicates not all at the same bp length
+		1. ideally they would all be ~300-350 bp, but some seem closer to 500 bp (bright band)
 	3. yayy the negative control worked
 	4.  **why was there a faint band for 052022_BEL_CBC_T3_13_MCAV (3 ng/ul) but not for 052022BELCBC_T3_19_MCAV (17.4 ng/ul)**